danshardware/cholesterol-inator/README.md

 ## TO DO

-- Knowb input - async
-- Display loop async
-- Temp input
+- Temp input to degrees conversion
-- Relay Output
+- Relay Output testing
 - PID/bang-bang loop
+- Power on/off cycle
-- beeper
+- calibration
 ## Issues

+## Issues we're not fixing for this version

 - LEDs have a lot of ghosting.
 Maybe figure out how to lessen that.